ShirinValizadeh/backend-project_admin/README.md

 # backend-project
 ##Description
-   it is a store that users needto sign up to be allowed to download or upload pdf books.
+   it is a store that users need to sign up to be allowed to download or upload pdf books.

 ##Specification
 Admin can :